Introduce the Samurai Arm Armor Kote: History and Types

 From Katagote to Morogote

 From the Nanbokucho to the Muromachi periods, the trend in warfare changes significantly.
-The popularity of horseback archery declines, and instead, the style of fighting on foot with ‘Uchimono 打物’ (weapons such as swords and spears) increases.
+The popularity of horseback archery declines, and instead, the style of fighting on foot with ‘Uchimono 打物’ (weapons such as different types of Katanas and Yari) increases.
 In response to this, ‘Morogote 諸籠手’ (wearing Kote for both arms) became established to prepare for enemy attacks on the arm holding the weapon.

 Then, with the creation of ‘Tosei Gusoku’ (当世具足 modern armor), new types of kote increased rapidly.
 In the Edo period, high-quality kote with intricate workmanship were very popular.